From Suicide to Success

 Lots of people add a trigger warning to their posts and blogs, this is to let people know that the content includes information which is sensitive, so, this is mine:

-This blog contains sensitive topics such as unwell babies, self-harm, suicidal ideation, assault, and work-related stress.
-This blog is not intended to focus on the trauma, it is intended to show that even through the darkest days we can make it.
+This blog is not intended to focus on the trauma, it is intended to show that even through the darkest days we can make it through.

 Navigating Challenges

-So, this part of my journey began with my new-born daughter’s condition: Sandifer syndrome.
 This rare condition caused her to experience seizure-like episodes when ingesting foods she was allergic to, which she digested through my breastmilk.
 During the height of the pandemic, I found myself alone with her a lot in hospitals, tests after tests, while my husband anxiously awaited in the car for any news about our baby.
+I was furloughed in Covid, as it was too dangerous to work the wards, so my daughter and I made hundreds of lined washable uniform bags for frontline services, which actually turned out to be great project bags!

 As it turned out, she was allergic to dairy, egg, soy, wheat, oats, and raspberries.
 Determined to understand every aspect of her condition, I delved into researching delayed reactions, type 3 IgG delayed allergic responses, and the myriad names for different allergens.
 Did you know there are over 70 names for soy alone not including the hidden ones, I became well-versed in the manufacturing processes of hundreds of foods.
 My obsession with keeping her healthy took over my life, I could not eat the food that she was allergic too which took out a huge amount of food, even meat, if there was even a chance that a cow or chicken had ingested some food that could contain soy it was a no go.